Walk 56: Thrapston Town Centre: The Star Spangled Banner

 The Charter is still celebrated in June every year, when the annual ‘Charter Fair’ is held on the High Street

-12. Continuing through the Bullring we arrive in Chancery Lane & turn left heading towards Huntingdon Road again.
+12. Continue through The Bullring to arrive in Chancery Lane & turn left heading towards Huntingdon Road again.
 The building over the road known as Montague House was the Washington family home…

 IMG_7347